 RIT’s leadership in cybersecurity can be traced over a timeline that began at the inception of the field:

-Designated one of the first National Centers of Academic Excellence in Cybersecurity Education by the National Security Administration and the Department of Homeland Security
+Designated as one of the National Centers of Academic Excellence in Cybersecurity Education by the National Security Agency and the Department of Homeland Security

 Hosted the first two Northeast Collegiate Cyber Defense Competitions

 Created the first Department of Computing Security in the U.S.